IPv6-mPvD/pvdd/README.md

-# pvdid-daemon
+# pvdd

-This utility is intended to gather various pvd related information and to serve as a transient repository.
+This daemon is intended to gather various pvd related information and to serve as a transient repository.

 This information is coming from multiple sources and can be queried by clients